GastonWoollands/expenses-tracker/backend_py/README.md

 # Expenses Tracker Backend

-A FastAPI-based backend for personal expense tracking with Firebase authentication, AI-powered expense classification.
+A FastAPI-based backend for personal expense tracking with Firebase authentication and Neon PostgreSQL database.

 ## 📁 Project Structure